hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/prestashop/api/__init__.md

 3. **Implement error handling:**  Use `pytest.raises` to test exception handling for invalid inputs to methods.
 4. **Consider edge cases:**  For example, if a method interacts with external services, validate how the method handles failures or timeouts from those services.

-This improved example demonstrates how to write tests based on a more realistic example of a class.
+This improved example demonStartes how to write tests based on a more realistic example of a class.
 Remember to adapt the test functions to accurately reflect the logic and behavior of your actual `PrestaShop` class.
 Provide the class code for more targeted and complete testing advice.